 - Boarding Kennel Liability Coverage – Boarding kennel endorsement for pet daycare as well as overnight boarding services that cover injuries of domesticated animals like dogs and cats etc.

 Most BOPs have basic coverage for Employee Dishonesty.
 This applies if one of your employees did something that is not included in their work that caused dishonesty.
 Moreover, you might want to add Traveler’s Theft of Client’s Property Coverage Endorsement that can cover damages or loss to property on your client’s house caused by your employee.

 What is Business Income and Extra Expense or (BIEE)

-Business Income and Extra Expense or BIEE is a coverage that can help you and your business if ever that your business needs to close temporarily due to natural disaster or fire.
+Business Income and Extra Expense or BIEE is a coverage that can help you and your business if ever your business needs to close temporarily due to a natural disaster or fire.
 Traveler’s BOP can both cover the loss of revenue caused by these perils as well as help your business get back when you are ready to open the business again.

 These are the factors that will affect the amount of your pet care business insurance:

 - Pet care services your business offered

 - Pieces of equipment your business has